Maria-Maltseva/info.erp.net/features/applications/Project_Management.md

 A Case represents a tightly focused, manageable piece of work within the broader project.
 It functions as a dynamic work log that tracks the progress of a specific task from initiation to closure.

-To start working through Cases, the organization should first define its Projects, as well as their attributes respectively - Project Areas and Case Categories.
+To start working through Cases, the organization should first define its Projects, as well as their key definitions - Project Areas, Case Categories, and Project Milestones.

 To make things easier, Cases may be grouped in tight timeframes called Sprints.
 Every sprint is a short, fixed period (typically 1–4 weeks) where a team works intensively to complete a set of prioritized Cases and deliver tangible results.